 It has been concluded by a handful of research studies that chemotherapy has relatively poor curative efficacy in signet ring patients and that overall survival rates are lower in comparison with those with cancers of more typical pathology.
 This can be attributed largely to the fact that signet ring cancers are usually diagnosed during the late stages of the disease and that these tumors generally spread more aggressively than non-signet cancers.
 The small number of cases of signet ring colon cancer has precluded an exhaustive exploration of distinctive treatment methodologies for this type of malignancy.
 The currently accepted methodology in the colorectal oncology community is to treat signet cell colon tumors as a more aggressive version of non-signet cancers.
 For example, stage II signet ring colon cancer patients are treated as if they were typical stage III colon cancer patients.

 If you are the child or a close relative of someone who has had signet ring carcinoma of the colon, it is important for you to have a conversation with your doctor about additional screenings.
-The rule of thumb for children is to start getting colonoscopies 10 years before your parents were diagnosed.
+The rule of thumb for children of signet ring patients is to start getting colonoscopies 10 years before the parent was diagnosed.
 Because there is still so much research to be done, you should discuss having colonoscopies with a specialist who knows how to look for flat cancers.
-One technique, which is currently being actively investigated, is called Narrow-Band Imaging (NBI), which uses a dark dye to help identify flat lesions.
+One technique, which is currently being actively investigated, is called Narrow-Band Imaging (NBI), uses a dark dye to help identify flat lesions.
 Even alerting your doctor to be extra vigilant in looking for flat cancers during your colonoscopy because of your family history is a step in the right direction.

-For those diagnosed with signet ring colon cancers, as well as for their families, the research process can be a tremendously exhausting and disheartening effort.
-The truth is that more research is needed in this specific area, and ongoing research is in its early stages.
-Traditionally, there have only been retrospective analyses, which aim at gathering statistical data on those who have been diagnosed and/or treated.
+For those diagnosed with signet ring colon cancers, as well as for their families, gathering information about the disease can be a tremendously exhausting and disheartening effort.
+The truth is that more research is needed in this specific area, and ongoing work is in its early stages.
+Historically, there have only been retrospective analyses, which aim at gathering statistical data on those who have been diagnosed and/or treated.